 What Licenses Should I look for When Choosing a Financial Advisor?

 A CFP rating means the financial advisor is a Certified Financial Planner, indicating that they have extra education and experience and are well-equipped to maximize the performance of your portfolio over time.
+Moreover, a Chartered Financial Analysts specializes in portfolio and asset management.

 Online Financial Planning vs. In-Person Financial Planning